adr/madr/docs/decisions/0012-use-curly-brackets-to-denote-placeholder.md

 * Good, because used in MADR 1.x and MADR 2.x
 * Bad, because confusion with markdown notation for links
+* Bad, because some users did not remove the brackets.
+Example: `Date: [2021-03-12]` or `Good, because [user no longer activatess shortcut accidently when entering task]`.

 ### Use less-than and greater-than